ben-che/sh-2019-fullstack-example/README.md

-# Frontend 101 @ Starterhacks 2019 (ping Ben Che or Harry Lu on Slack if you need help)
+# Frontend 101 @ Starterhacks 2019 (ping Ben Che or Harry Lu on Slack if you need help with setup / have any questions)

 Here's how to get this ReactJS demo working!